 - Mandatory attendance of pre-seminar training – Dates TBD

-- Mandatory attendance during entire seminar period -Dates and Location TBD
+- Mandatory attendance during entire seminar period – May 25-27th at Willamette University.

 - Responsible care and supervision of high school sophomores